rohitsoni007/elements-dist/CONTRIBUTING.md

 ## License

-By contributing to Elements Dist, you agree that your contributions will be licensed under the ISC License.
+By contributing to Elements Dist, you agree that your contributions will be licensed under the MIT License.